4 Expert Tools to Track the First Tropical Storm of the Season

 The most significant hazard from a tropical storm is flash flooding.
 The disorganized nature of these storms can make it difficult to pinpoint where the heaviest rain may fall.
 And it’s often not near the center of the storm.
 A high-resolution forecast model can help.

 When a tropical storm is in its formative stage or weak, it often moves much slower than a hurricane.
-As a result, rainfall totals can sometimes be greater than what a hurricane produces, but usually in a more localized way.
+As a result, rainfall totals can sometimes be more significant than what a storm produces, but usually in a more localized way.

 Detect Rotation for Possible Tornadoes